gavri1990/ShoppingListDemoApp/README.md

-Demo app that lets the user edit the contents of a list
+Demo app that lets the user create a list of items and edit the content